What Age Should I Start Taking Collagen?

 So, When Should I Start Taking Collagen?

 The short answer is - you can start taking collagen supplements as early as you like.
-Whether you are starting to notice subtle, early signs of aging or are entering menopause and want to counter more visible signs of aging, people of all ages can benefit from taking additional collagen.
+Whether you are starting to notice subtle, early signs of aging or want to counter more visible signs of aging, people of all ages can benefit from taking additional collagen.
 Some younger Absoluters take it primarily as a preventative measure, while others see benefits well into their seventies.
 And it doesn’t take long to see the benefits - in fact, a recent survey of 3,500 Absoluters found that 78% saw results within just 12 weeks, and 93% said their skin felt softer.

 In order to gain the maximum benefit, you could start taking collagen supplements in your twenties and maintain this throughout your thirties, forties, fifties and beyond.
 That said, Absoluters of all ages report great results with our product, so it’s never too late to kickstart your collagen production!